Chapter 8: More Changes

 toward accountability and corrective training, not punishment.
 That

 process became ingrained in the cultural fabric of the ranch.
-The two
+The three

 Cavazos boys were exposed to this culture while growing up on that